PharaohCola13/GeoExpanse/README.md

 I am currently working on a geometric paper describing the physical geometry of a Scutoid.

+On the development side, I am working towards a multi-OS application that can be installed and uninstalled (*if desired*) with ease.
+I am new to this so it might be a while.

 ## Contact

-If there are any questions feel free to contact me at my [email](spencerrile620@gmail.com).
+If there are any questions feel free to contact me at my [email](spencer.riley@student.nmt.edu).